gioele-santi/cucina-di-lodi.github.io/_i18n/en/_posts/2018-01-31-corsi-cucina.md

 ---
 layout: post
 title:  "Don't stay with your hands in pocket.
-Let's get our hands *dirty*!"
+Let's get our hands <i>dirty</i>!"
 date:   2018-01-31 00:30:00 +0100

 categories: news